• Skip to primary navigation

 4. Stretch and warm up properly – I can’t emphasize how important it is to spend enough time warming up, especially as you get older.
 Warming up increases your heart rate; circulation loosens the joints and increases blood flow to the muscles.
 It also prepares the central nervous system to lift heavy and hard.

-5. Try different techniques to see what fits you best – One way to workout doesn’t fit all, try supersets, drop sets, tri-sets, and circuit sets.
+5. Try different techniques to see what fits you best – One way to work out doesn’t fit all; try supersets, drop sets, tri-sets, and circuit sets.
 These are great ways to bring versatility to your routine and, when incorporated correctly, will give you great results.

 6. Don’t ignore rest days – There is such a thing as overtraining, no matter what the dumbass 20-year-old at your gym says.
 If you don’t rest enough